By Celina Blandford

 Tip: Ensure your water is acclimated to the cold frame temperature before watering any of your trees.
 When possible I try and keep the water with the top off in the sun to help purify it.

 I recently upgraded my cold frame and added LED lighting.
 I have lots of conifers and have heard they slowly seem to suffer without the light.
 Deciduous technically don’t need light since the foliage is gone for the winter, but I have heard they do better with light over the winter.
+Update: My conifers are much healthier and vibrant green after coming out of the cold frame with lights on them.

 I use a manual timer to slowly decrease the light until December and increase it slowly until April, hoping this will transition them better when I bring them outside in the Spring.
 Make sure to put them in the shade for a few week when you bring them out in the Spring!